spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/04-site-user-data.md

 ## Prerequisites

-- A bootable device, such as a USB drive, or a PXE server.
+- A bootable device such as a USB drive, or a Preboot Execution Environment (PXE) server.

 - `mkisofs`, or `genisoimage`, or similar ISO management software.